-5.1 Program Impacts
+5.1 Program impacts

-5.1.1 Headline Effects
+5.1.1 Headline effects

 Baseline estimates based on municipality and time-varying exposure to the Chile Crece Contigo program are presented in Table 3.
-Estimates in this table are all produced by an archetypical DD model including ChCC coverage as the independent variable of interest, and municipality and month×year fixed effects.
+Estimates in this table are all produced by an archetypical DD model including ChCC coverage as the independent variable of interest, and municipality and month \times year fixed effects.
 Standard errors are clustered by municipality.

 Results from Table 3 suggest large and significant effects of the reform on birth weight and the rate of fetal deaths.
 As the independent variable is measured as the proportion of ChCC coverage in a municipality, an increase in 1 unit of this variable is equivalent to moving from 0 to universal ChCC coverage, or the mean impact of ChCC if the full population were treated.
-The mean impact of Chile Crece Contigo is estimated as a 10 gram increase in birth weight.
-When examining the proportion of low birth weight babies, results suggest that ChCC brought about a reduction in these births by 0.2 percentage points, however this is not distinguishable from 0 at the 10 percent level.
-When comparing the (statistically
+The mean impact of Chile Crece Contigo is estimated as a 10-g increase in birth weight.
+When examining the proportion of low birth weight babies, results suggest that ChCC brought about a reduction in these births by 0.2 percentage points; however, this is not distinguishable from 0 at the 10 percent level.
+When comparing the (statistically insignificant) point estimate to the absolute value of low birth weight births, this is approximately a 3.7% reduction.
+We find no impact of ChCC on size at birth, but do observe a small increase in gestational length of 0.24 weeks (though like low birth weight, this impact is not statistically significant).
+No statistically significant effect is observed when considering the proportion of premature births, though impacts are weakly negative (ie a reduction in premature births).
+Finally, in turning to fetal deaths, we observe a significant reduction, of 1.5 fetal deaths per 1000 live births following the program's implementation